-Recipe: Homemade Hot Cider with Gingersnap JuicePublished Date:
+Recipe: Homemade Hot Cider With Gingersnap JuicePublished Date:

-- 2 bottles Little West Gingersnap Juice
+- 2 bottles of Little West Gingersnap Juice

-- 1 Cinnamon Stick (approx. 2" long)
+- 1 Cinnamon Stick (approximately 2 inches long)

-- Juice from 1/2 Orange(or 4-5 Tbsp Little West Orange Juice)
+- Juice from 1 or 2 Orange(s) (or use 4-5 Tablespoons of Little West Orange Juice)

-- Peel from 1/2 Orange
+- Peel from 1 or 2 oranges

 - 1 Star Anise